Jelly-RDF/pyjelly/docs/networkx-integration.md

 {{ code_example('networkx_integration/01_parse_calculate_visualize.py') }}

-which loads the data from RDFLib graph into equivalent NetworkX graph, performs computation of useful graph theory metrics and visualizes the graph.
+which converts an RDFLib graph to NetworkX, computes key metrics, and visualizes it.

 ## Serialize NetworkX graph